mugdha-adhav/container-image-csi-driver/docs/credential-providers/README.md

 - Supports both Kubernetes credential provider plugins and Docker credential helpers
 - Caches credentials to minimize API calls to cloud providers
-- Falls back to Kubernetes secrets if no credential provider matches
+- Combines credentials from all available sources (credentials from multiple sources are merged)
 - Prioritizes credentials in this order:
-  1. Volume context secrets (pod-specific)
+  1. Volume context secrets (highest priority - pod-specific, passed via `nodePublishSecretRef`)
-  2. Kubernetes secrets (cluster-wide)
+  2. Driver's ServiceAccount imagePullSecrets (cluster-wide, configured in the driver's SA)
-  3. Credential provider plugins
+  3. Credential provider plugins (if enabled - ECR/GCR/ACR/etc.)

+When pulling an image, the driver searches through all sources in priority order and uses the first matching credentials for the target registry.

 ## References